faanross/faanross.github.io/content/posts/course01.md

 Remember when we looked at everything at the start and we noticed how all the entries come in pairs?
 Well, this is what we are looking at here - the second half of the pair.
 I won't repeat this for the remainder of this analysis, but you'll notice if you go through it by yourself that every single PowerShell ScriptBlock log entry will be followed by another like this that simply says `prompt`.

 So what's going on here?
-Well whenever you interact with PowerShell, it actually performs a magical sleight-of-hand.
-Think of when you yourself have a PowerShell terminal open - you see the prompt, you run a command, it executes, and then once again you see the prompt, ready for you to enter the subsequent command.
+Well, whenever you interact with PowerShell, it actually performs a magical sleight-of-hand.
+Think of when you yourself have a PowerShell terminal open - you see the prompt, you run a command, it executes, and then afterwards once again you see the prompt so you can enter a subsequent command.

+{{< figure src="/img/moment.gif" title="" class="custom-figure" >}}

 IMAGE HERE OF WHAT YOU MEAN

-So it seems to us as the observer that once the command we ran is complete PowerShell just magically drops back into the prompt, as if it is the default state to which PowerShell just returns to automatically each time.
+So it seems to us as the observer that once the command we ran is completed PowerShell just magically drops back into the prompt, as if it is the default state to which it just returns to automatically each time.
 But this is actually not so.
 When we run a command PowerShell executes it and then, unbeknownst to us, it runs another function in the background called `prompt`.
 It's that what creates the `PS C:\>` that you see before entering any command.

-So this is perfectly normal and expect to always see it - for every PowerShell command that runs, it will be followed by a `prompt` log.
+So this is perfectly normal and expect to always see it - for every PowerShell command that runs, it will be followed by a `prompt` log, which is simply PowerShell creating a new prompt for us.

 So moving on to the rest of the log entries we'll notice some other commands we ran.
 First there is the `ps` command we used to get the process ID for `rufus.exe`.
-However, since as I mentioned before this is not expected to occur in an actual attack we can ignore this.
+However, since as I mentioned before this is not expected to occur in an actual attack, we can ignore it.

-We then see the log entry for the command that actually injected the malicious DLL into `rufus.exe`, again something we would expect to see in an actual attack.
+We then see the log entry for the command that injected the malicious DLL into `rufus.exe`, again something we would expect to see in an actual attack.

 {{< figure src="/img/image093.png" title="" class="custom-figure" >}}

-This is then followed by two other entries with the exact same time-stamp, containing commands we did not explicitly run.
-However, as the time stamp is the exact same, we can assume they resulted from the command we ran (`Invoke-DllInjection -ProcessID 3468 -Dll C:\Users\User\Desktop\evil.dll`).
+This is then followed by two other entries with the exact same timestamp, containing commands we did not explicitly run.
+However, as the timestamp is the exact same, we can assume they resulted from the command we ran (`Invoke-DllInjection -ProcessID 3468 -Dll C:\Users\User\Desktop\evil.dll`).

 {{< figure src="/img/image094.png" title="" class="custom-figure" >}}

 So what might be happening here?
 There entries are likely related to the process of interacting with or analyzing assemblies, possibly as part of the DLL injection procedure.
 My best guess is that the script blocks might be inspecting certain properties of assemblies to determine whether they meet specific criteria.
-As was the case before, this is not really a rabbit hole that will offer much value for us here and now, so let's move ahead.
+As was the case before, this is not really a rabbit hole that we are equipped to go down at this point, so let's move ahead.

-The final entry is more of the same, so for now that's that.
-Let's jump into the `Closing THoughts` where we'll zoom out and review exactly what we learned with our log analysis.

-# CLOSING THOUGHTS
+And that actually concludes our logging analysis.
+Let's take our time to unpack everything we've learned here in `Final Thoughts`

+***

+# 6.5.
+Final Thoughts

+Up until this section we had gathered *a lot* of evidence confirming something suspicious was going on, however we did not really know many specifics

+So up until this point, though our analysis provided a lot of confirmation that something suspiocuios was going on, we essentually only had three critical pieces of info - the name of the suspicious process (rundll32.exe), the name of the parent process that spawned it (rufus.exe), and the ip address it connected to (ie poetnailyy the ip of the attacker, C2 server).

+D. post-mortem sysmon
+- we learned the URL, IP, and hostname of the web server the stager reached out to download a script
+- we learned that the malware manipualted the DisableAntiSpyware registry keys.
+- we learned that malware accessed lsass.exe, indicating some credentials were potentially compromised
+- we learned the malware launched raserver.exe with the /offerraupdate flag, creating another potential backdoor.

+E. post-mortem powershell
+- we see the actual command that was run by the "stager" to donwload the script from the web server
+- also, crucially, we learned the actual contents of the dll-injection script taht was downloaded by the stager
+- we see the command actually used to inject the script into rufus.exe, from here we will also learn the id/location of the malicious dll

 So here's a quick recap of everything we've learned in our investigation thus far.